-

 BIO

-Donnie Barren cut his teeth playing lead guitar for various LA-based rock bands, headlining venues like the Troubadour and Whisky a Go Go with bands like RATT and incarnations of Quiet Riot opening for him.
-Donnie ventured out on his own and released the single "I Love My Cat's Meow" in 1983, and watched it quickly climb to number one for nine weeks on KROQ's "Rodney on the Roq".
+Donnie Barren began his musical journey as a lead guitarist in the vibrant LA rock scene, headlining legendary venues like the Troubadour, Starwood, and Whisky a Go Go with bands like RATT and incarnations of Quiet Riot opening for him.
+Donnie ultimately ventured out on his own and released the single "I Love My Cat’s Meow”/"Falling In Love" in 1983, and watched it quickly climb to number one on KROQ’s “Rodney on the Roq” for nine consecutive weeks.

 ___________________